 Get Help From the Law Offices of Anidjar and Levine

-If you or a family member was injured or someone died from being hit by a vehicle while walking or bicycling, you should speak to a personal injury attorney to see what your rights are before trying to collect from PIP or other insurance.
+If you or a family member was injured or someone died from being hit by a vehicle while walking or bicycling, you should speak to a Fort Lauderdale bicycle accident attorney to see what your rights are before trying to collect from PIP or other insurance.
 Call the Law Offices of Anidjar & Levine at 1-800-747-3733 for a free consultation to determine the best way to secure the benefits to which you may be entitled.